pactus-project/PIPs/PIPs/pip-36.md

 The High Watermark (HWM) defines the capacity of ZeroMQ's internal message pipes.
 For simplicity, the watermark number is applied to all active topics.

-If an address in the configuration file is left empty, the corresponding topic will be disabled.
+Leaving an address empty in the configuration file will disable the corresponding topic.